The client

 What this is not

 It is not AI replacing writers.
-The team is still the same size, doing better work, on a sane schedule.
+The team is the same size, doing better work, on a sane schedule.
 It is also not a magic content machine.
-Every piece still goes through a human editor, and that is the step that matters most.
-What the build did was remove the mechanical bottlenecks that were quietly eating the team alive.
+Every piece still goes through a human editor, and that step matters most.
+What the build did was remove the mechanical bottlenecks that were eating the team alive.

 "For the first time in a decade, my Friday afternoon does not feel like a panic.
 The team is publishing more, the editorial quality is holding, and two of my writers got their lives back."